 Please note that a message of “No results were found for the selected search criteria” may indicate that the course is not offered in the selected term or has not yet been scheduled.
 A full list of School of Public Service courses and their descriptions can be viewed in the DePaul University Catalog.

-Do not hesitate to contact your faculty mentor for details on any of the courses listed below.
+Do not hesitate to contact your faculty advisor for details on any of the courses listed below.

 To register for an Independent Study course, students must submit a completed Independent Study Application signed by the supervising faculty member, SPS department director and the student to the SPS Assistant Director for Academic Advising for degree audit purposes and record keeping.
 Once the appropriate signatures are on file, submit the online Independent Study Application Form to complete the registration process.

 Enrollment in an independent study becomes part of the student's academic record.
 Procedures for withdrawal from such courses are the same as regularly scheduled courses.

 After consultation with the Assistant Director of Academic Advising, and Internship Coordinator Michael Diamond, students may substitute MPS 593 - Integrative Seminar, with MPS 610 Internship Capstone to pursue an extended project with an employer or service organization.
 Students must complete an action research project integrating applied research, theoretical frameworks, and professional practice.